-The Director of AEN plans and oversees SEN provision and is supported by a team of Higher Level Teaching Assistants, who all have specialist areas.
+The Director of AEN plans and oversees SEN provision and is supported by a team of Higher Level Teaching Assistants and Learning Support Assistants.
 Teaching staff liaise closely with the AEN team and are given strategies and advice on SEN provision for individual students; as well as training.
 Provision is reviewed regularly.

 We work in partnership with students, parents, teachers and any specialist outside agencies.

 There is an AEN College Governor, who takes an active interest in the work of the department and reports back regularly to the College Principal and Governing Body.